goel-shashank/Cannon-AI/README.md

 ## Rules
-The rules of the game can be found [here](https://nestorgames.com/rulebooks/CANNON_EN.pdf) We will be having 3 TownHalls instead of 1 and that too fixed in position.
+The rules of the game can be found [here](https://nestorgames.com/rulebooks/CANNON_EN.pdf) We will be having an 8x8 board and 4 Town Halls instead of 1.
+The position of the Town Halls is fixed.

 ## Dependencies
 + Python2.7